Persistence and Ball Exponents for Gaussian Stationary Processes: Introduction

 Every continuous GSP $f:\R\to\R$ is characterized by a \emph{covariance kernel} $r(t)=\cov(f(0),f(t))$, or, equivalently, by a \emph{spectral measure}, that is, a finite, non-negative, symmetric measure $\rho$ on $\R$ such that:

 We denote by $f_\rho, r_\rho, \theta^\ell_\rho$ the process, covariance kernel and persistence exponents associated with $\rho$.

 In recent years it became evident that it is possible to obtain a much more precise understanding of persistence in terms of the spectral measure of $f$ (c.f. \cite{FF,FFN,FFJNN18}).
+These spectral methods have already found applications to homogeneous Gaussian fields~\cite{Molchan22}.

-Our main result is that existence of a positive spectral density in the origin is sufficient for the existence of $\theta^\ell_\rho$.
+In this paper we show that the existence of a positive spectral density at the origin is a sufficient (and nearly necessary) condition for the existence of $\theta^\ell_\rho$.
+We further provide several new continuity results.
+We do so by combining and expanding the spectral method of \cite{FFN} and the covariance method of \cite{DM2}.